Kyoshi Book 1 Review – The Rise of Kyoshi

 Talk About the Book – MAJOR SPOILERS AHEAD

 Here’s a little bit of write in to prevent speed readers from accidentally reading ahead.
 OK, now that’s done, one of my favourite things about Kyoshi is how she’s such a dirty Avatar.
-Avatar Aang is a spiritual character who strives to do good, and Korra was trained with a strong sense of justice.
+Avatar Aang is a spiritual character who strives to do good, and Korra was trained from a you g age with a strong sense of justice.
 Kyoshi, however, is beautifully raw in her needs, and the unlimited power she gains as part of her Avatarhood has terrifying potential.

 She’s the perfect Avatar for an older audience.
 The story is darker, but it’s far from being edgy.
-It has too many positive, detailed relationships in it to be ‘edgy’.
 Truly, the depth of the relationships between characters is what makes this book breath fire.

 I’ll be honest.
 I don’t read much lesbian/bisexual fiction.
 Far too often, it feels written for the male gaze more than being a genuine romance.
 Kyoshi made me think that perhaps I’ve just been reading the wrong lesbian fiction.
 After some time away from the text, I do think that Kyoshi has something special.
 The girls’ relationship is written with great empathy.
 They smoulder together.
 It’s beautiful.